Pinched Nerve

 The second consideration is addressing the mechanical component and promoting a healing response.
 Decompression therapy creates more space between the spine, taking pressure off the nerve.
 Nerve flossing is a technique that gently mobilizes the nerve precisely in the injured area, promoting circulation.
 Other therapies, such as spinal manipulation and myofascial release, relax tight muscles and joints to help align the spine.

-Finally, rehabilitation is necessary to strengthen around the injury.
+Finally, physical therapy is necessary to strengthen around the injury.
 If joints and discs are not protected, healing could take longer than necessary.
 The other benefit of rehabilitation is to minimize the risk of injuring the nerve again.

 Nerve entrapments such as carpal tunnel syndrome will cause pain, numbness, or tingling in the area of the pinched nerve that radiates pain up the arm or leg.
 These peripheral pinched nerves become compressed near sites where the nerve passes through muscle or fibrous tissue.
 If left untreated, nerve damage may result in weakness of the limb.